 - Train supervisors on detecting and reacting to union activity.

 - Modify campaign strategies to account for the shortened election time frame.

 - Prepare campaign materials for locations at risk for unionization.

 - Review supervisor designations and make any changes necessary to increase the likelihood that they will qualify as supervisors.

-- Review sites believed to be potential organizing risks and make any changes necessary to increase the likelihood that the employer’s desired unit is the
+- Review sites believed to be potential organizing risks and make any changes necessary to increase the likelihood that the employer’s desired unit is the only appropriate one.

 - Develop an internal playbook or strategy for responding to petitions, including representation case hearings.